ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking.md

 ## Create P4 artifacts and start Infrap4d process

 - Use Linux networking p4 program present in the directory `/opt/p4/p4sde/share/mev_reference_p4_files/linux_networking` for this scenario.
-- Refer to [Running Infrap4d on Intel IPU E2100](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/es2k/running-infrap4d.md) for compiling `P4 artifacts`, `bringing up ACC` and running `infrap4d` on ACC.
+- Refer to [Running Infrap4d on Intel IPU E2100](/guides/es2k/running-infrap4d.md) for compiling `P4 artifacts`, `bringing up ACC` and running `infrap4d` on ACC.

 ## Creating the topology

-The p4rt-ctl and ovs-vsctl utilities can be found in $P4CP_INSTALL/bin.
+ *Note*: p4rt-ctl and ovs-vsctl utilities used in below steps can be found under $P4CP_INSTALL/bin

 ### Set the forwarding pipeline